Tazfia67/-Cyber-Law/README.md

 # Building a Resilient Digital Future: Proposing Legal Reforms for Cyber Law in Bangladesh Based on Leading Global Examples
-#  Strengthening Bangladesh’s Cyber Future
-### Policy Suggestions Based on Global Best Practices

-- Course: CSE 455 – Computer Ethics and Cyber Law
+ **Course Title:** Computer Ethics and Cyber Law
-- Department: Computer Science and Engineering
-- University: Hajee Mohammad Danesh Science & Technology University
+**Course Code:** CSE 455

 ---

-## Submitted By
+### Submitted by:

-- Name: Tazfia Sultana
+**Name:** Tazfia Sultana
-- Student ID: 2002071
+**ID:** 2002071
-- Level: 4
-- Semester: II
-- Department: Computer Science and Engineering
-- Submission Date: May 23, 2025
+**Level:** 4, **Semester:** II
+Hajee Mohammad Danesh Science & Technology University

 ---

+### Submitted to:
+Pankaj Bhowmik
+Lecturer
+Department of Computer Science and Engineering
+Hajee Mohammad Danesh Science & Technology University

+---

+ **Submission Date:** 23 May 2025

-##  Project Overview
+##  Overview

 As Bangladesh moves deeper into the digital era, its legal infrastructure must keep pace with rapidly evolving threats and technologies.
 Although the Digital Security Act 2018 was a major step forward, it now requires refinement to ensure it supports both security and digital freedoms.
 This project proposes modern reforms inspired by global examples to future-proof Bangladesh’s cyber law ecosystem.

 ---

-##  Current Legal Status

-### Existing Laws:
-- Information and Communication Technology (ICT) Act 2006 (amended 2013)
+## Existing Cyber Laws In Bangladesh

+Bangladesh’s existing cyber laws include the ICT Act (2006), the Digital Security Act (2018), and the Cyber Security Act (2023), with the most recent update being the Cyber Security Ordinance (2025).
+These laws aim to address issues like cybercrime, online harassment, and digital misinformation.
+###  ICT Act, 2006
+- First comprehensive cyber law in Bangladesh.
+- Addressed hacking, online fraud, and spreading false information.
+- Section 57 became controversial for being used to suppress freedom of speech.
+- Eventually replaced due to widespread criticism.

+###  Digital Security Act, 2018
+- Introduced to combat fake news, cyber terrorism, and online harassment.
+- Faced backlash for restricting freedom of expression.
+- Repealed in 2023 for its misuse and lack of clarity.

+###  Cyber Security Act, 2023
-- Digital Security Act (DSA) 2018
+- Replaced the Digital Security Act.
+- Aimed to reduce punishments and be more balanced.
+- Criticized for vague language and lack of strong data protection.

+###  Cyber Security Ordinance, 2025
+- Latest legal update addressing modern cyber threats.
+- Recognizes internet access as a basic right.
+- Targets online abuse, cyberbullying, and AI-based crimes.
+- Bans online gambling and reduces jail time for speech-related offenses.
+- Enables faster removal of harmful content with court approval.

+These laws aim to protect citizens online while balancing digital rights and national security.

+---

 ### Key Issues:
 - Unclear and overly broad definitions